mongodb/mongo-go-driver/docs/CONTRIBUTING.md

 Most of the tests requiring `libmongocrypt` can be run using the Docker workflow.

-However, some of the tests requires secrets handling.
+However, some of the tests require secrets handling.
 Please see the team [Wiki](https://wiki.corp.mongodb.com/pages/viewpage.action?spaceKey=DRIVERS&title=Testing+CSFLE) for more information.

 The test suite can be run with or without the secrets as follows: